Keynote Speaker: Dr Diane Langberg

-Dr Diane Langberg, Ph.D. will speak about Church as a Refuge, at the two day online conference.
-She will speak about abuse, power, and control and the dangers that can happen within our churches.
-She will share her knowledge on creating a safe culture within the church to help victims and survivors heal from trauma.
+Dr Diane Langberg, Ph.D. speaks about Church as a Refuge, at our two day online conference which is recorded and available for free online.
+She addresses issues about abuse, power, and control and the dangers that can happen within our churches.
+She shares her knowledge on creating a safe culture within the church to help victims and survivors heal from trauma.

 Dr Diane Langberg

 Dr. Diane Langberg, is globally recognized for her over 50 years of clinical work with trauma victims.
 She has trained caregivers on six continents in responding to trauma and to the abuse of power.
 She also directs her own counseling practice in Jenkintown, PA, Diane Langberg, Ph.D. & Associates, which includes seventeen therapists with multiple specialties.
 Dr. Langberg’s books include Redeeming Power: Understanding Authority and Abuse in the Church, Counsel for Pastors’ Wives, Counseling Survivors of Sexual Abuse, On the Threshold of Hope (with accompanying workbook), In Our Lives First: Meditations for Counselors and Suffering the Heart of God: How Trauma Destroys and Christ Restores.

 Dr. Langberg is the recipient of the Distinguished Alumna Achievements from Taylor University., the American Association of Christian Counselors Caregiver Award, The Distinguished President’s award, and the Philadelphia Council of Clergy’s Christian Service Award.

 She is married and has two sons and four grandchildren.

 Dr Phil Monroe